Alvarez dominates Ryder in Mexico homecoming

 The four-weight world champion won his 59th fight since turning professional, with two losses and two draws.

-Ryder loses his sixth fight in 38 bouts and has now twice failed at world title level, after being defeated by Briton Callum Smith for the WBA 'Super' title in 2019.
+Ryder said: "I've dared to do and I've come up short.
+The overriding thing is I'm gutted."

-"The power of Canelo, the body work - fantastic," promoter Eddie Hearn told BBC Radio 5 Live.
-"John showed he was a world-class fighter but Canelo is one of the best ever.
+Promoter Eddie Hearn told BBC Radio 5 Live: "John showed he was a world-class fighter but Canelo is one of the best ever.
 John deserves massive respect tonight."

+The fight was Ryder's sixth loss in 38 bouts and he has now twice failed at world title level, after being defeated by Briton Callum Smith for the WBA 'Super' title in 2019.

 Alvarez dominates gutsy Ryder